-Born to soldiering parents and raised in the British Royal Air Force with one younger sister, I never dreamed I’d become an author.
-I enjoyed an incredible childhood living in the armed forces community.
-I learned to ride my first bicycle on the runway in between the Tornado and Hercules planes landing and taking off in a Cold War locked West Germany.
+Born to soldiering parents and raised in the British Royal Air Force with one younger sister, K T Bowes enjoyed an incredible childhood living in the armed forces community.
+She learned to ride her first bicycle on the runway in between Tornado and Hercules planes landing in a Cold War locked West Germany.

 A Risky Adventure

-I gave an author interview in November 2015 for That’s Life Magazine which can be seen in their back issues.
-They’re one of the largest magazines in Oceania.
+K T Bowes gave an author interview in November 2015 for That’s Life Magazine which can be seen in their back issues.

-Connect with me on social media.
-I’d love to see you there 🙂
+Connect with K T Bowes on social media.
+She’d love to see you there 🙂

-If you want to listen to my BBC radio interview from my trip to the UK, it’s here.
+If you want to listen to her BBC radio interview from 2016, it’s below.